SimonSlominski/Grow-and-prosper-with-Python/README.md

 File: Python_OOP.py in Python_tasks

 In this section you will find a simple task and example solution from the Object Oriented Programming area.

+### Level 4 :chicken:
+File: blackjack_game.py in Blackjack

+In this folder you will find a script that allows you to play Blackjack with a computer.